 Commercial PACE programs were pioneered in Boulder County, Colorado and California (Sonoma County, Palm Desert, and Placer County).
 These programs have made a total of 71 PACE commercial financings, proving that PACE can be an attractive source of capital to non-residential property owners.
 A study published in 2011 by Lawrence Berkeley National Lab, the Clinton Climate Initiative, and Renewable Funding summarizes the results of these early programs.

-Commercial PACE Case Studies
+PACE Project Case Studies

 Commercial PACE Service Providers